capognavalerio/frontend-startertkit/README.md

 GRUNT
 -----
-Before to use grunt you need to install pkgs to run all tasks.
+Before to use grunt you need to install all packages that are defined in package.json file to run all tasks defined into Gruntfile.js
 ```
     npm update --save
 ```
-Take a look to default grunt file and change it if you need.
-After that you can launch your default task.
+After that you have to launch the default grunt task to create minify vendors and project css and js files.
 ```
     grunt default
 ```
-Remember to launch
+Remember to launch the watch task
 ```
     grunt watch
 ```